simpleweb/romulus-cli/docs/commands.md

 - `App/Components/MyComponent/index.test.tsx`
 - `App/Components/MyComponent/styles.ts`

-By default this stateless component will be generated.
+By default this component will be generated.

 ```js
 import React from "react";